Fourth Grade EPP (2023-24)

-Fourth graders will take the AIR (American Institute of Research) Math Test on Friday, April 12 and Monday, April 15th.
-Fourth graders will have 75minutes each day for the math test.
+Fourth graders will take the Ohio State Math Test on Tuesday, April 23rd and Wednesday, April 24th.
+Fourth graders will have 75 minutes each day for the math test.
 This test will be taken on the computer.
-We have reviewed example questions and the testing tools in class.
+Starting on Monday, February 26th, we will review example questions and the testing tools in class.
 You can review these with your child too.
-Please click on the link- AIR PRACTICE TESTS to view practice test questions.
+Please click on the link- Ohio State Test to view practice test questions.
 Your child can show you the steps to find 4th grade math questions.
 Fourth graders will have access to a formula sheet that includes conversion of units of measure in the Metric System and Customary System.

 The math test is divided into two parts.
 It will be worth 49-51 points.
 Students will be assessed in the following categories.